Chair, 2013-14: Judy Kutulas, 20th-century American history, American women's history, media history

 This course explores topics in American history, designed to emphasize active skills of critical reading, textual and contextual analysis, historiographical argument, and historical writing.
 Recent topics have included "Franklin's America," "Women and Slavery," "American Family in Historical Perspective," and "Work in America."
 Primarily for history majors; others by permission of instructor.
 Offered most years.

 This course surveys women's experience in American life from the colonial period to the present.
-Students examine the changing economic, social, and legal status of women, society's attitudes towards women, and the growth of a women's movement.
+Students examine the changing economic, social, and legal status of women, society's attitudes toward women, and the growth of feminism.
 Offered most years.
 Counts toward American studies major, women's and gender studies major and concentration, and family studies concentration.

 By examining the interaction of people and environment on the North American continent from the 15th century to the present, this course shows how history "takes place" in ecological contexts that change over time.
 Students compare Native American and Euro-American religious beliefs, social values, economic aspirations, and technological developments and examine their consequences for the flora, fauna, and peoples of the continent.
-Offered most years.
-Counts towards American studies major and environmental studies major (all tracks) and concentration.
+Counts toward American studies major and environmental studies major (all tracks) and concentration.

 In this study of African-Americans in U. S. society from African origins to the present, students explore the African heritage, the experience of slavery, segregation, and the rise of the Civil Rights movement of the 1960s.
 The course pays particular attention to the issue of black nationalism as a force in American life.
 Offered most years.
-Counts towards American studies and ARMS majors and ARMS and Africa & the Americas concentrations.
+Counts toward American studies and race and ethnic studies majors and race and ethnic studies and Africa and the Americas concentrations.

 Spanning at least twelve thousand years and involving more than five hundred indigenous nations the history of Native America is complex and diverse.
 This course focuses on significant themes, time periods, or geographical regions, with emphasis on the Native peoples within the modern-day continental United States.
 Examples include "The Trail of Tears," "The West Before Lewis and Clark," and "Pontiac's America."
 Offered periodically.
-Counts towards American studies and ARMS majors and ARMS concentration.
+Counts toward American studies and race and ethnic studies majors and race and ethnic studies concentration.

 In studying the impact of the Civil War era on American society and politics, students focus on slavery, emancipation, and race relations.
 They also address the impact of industrialization on northern society, encompassing immigration and nativism, the westward movement, and the dispossession of Native Americans.
 The course situates the dramatic political and military events of the era in the wider evolution of American life.
 Offered most years.
-Counts towards American studies and ARMS majors and ARMS and Africa & the Americas concentrations.
+Counts toward American studies and race and ethnic studies majors and race and ethnic studies and Africa and the Americas concentrations.

 Students examine the limitations and the enormous potential of film in depicting and interpreting past events in U.S. history.
-They analyze films using a variety of theoretical models and explore the connection between the present and filmic interpretations of famous past episodes in U.S. history, including the American Revolution, the Civil War, Custer's "Last Stand," and the turbulent events of the 1960s.
+They analyze films using a variety of theoretical models and explore the ways feature films and documentaries have explored themes like race, conquest, war, and politics in American history.
 Writing assignments enable students to demonstrate their analytical skills.
-Group projects offer the opportunity to write screenplays.
-Offered periodically.
-Counts towards American studies major and media and film studies concentrations.
+Counts toward American studies major and media and film studies concentrations.

 298 Independent Study